usethesource/rascal-website/docs/Recipes/Metrics/MeasuringJava/MeasuringMethods/index.md

       []))}
 ```

-If `methodASTs` would have been an empty set, then the [search pattern][pattern matching](../../../../RascalConcepts/PatternMatching) `/Declaration d` or the condition `d.decl == ...` would have failed on this example.
+If `methodASTs` would have been an empty set, then the [search pattern](../../../../RascalConcepts/PatternMatching) `/Declaration d` or the condition `d.decl == ...` would have failed on this example.
 But it didn't!
 It found exactly one match.

 Now we count the number of expressions: